 The older of the two schools is value investing.
 It originated during the Great Depression of the 1930s, a time when many companies were trading below the value of their net working capital and sometimes below their net cash.
 “Net” here means left over after paying all company liabilities.
 “Working capital” means cash + inventories + short-term trade receivables (normally paid within, say, 90 days).

-Benjamin Graham, the father of the movement, said, in effect, these companies are like $100 bills lying in the street.
+Teaching at Columbia, Benjamin Graham, the father of the value movement back then, said, in effect, there companies are like $100 bills lying in the street.
 Why bother with anything else?

 The second school is growth investing.
 It’s goal is to find companies where the current stock price implies a lower growth rate in revenues and profits, and/or a shorter period of superior growth, than the firms will end up achieving.

 For what it’s worth, I started out as a value investor and I worked for about half my career in value-oriented organizations.
-My view changed in the mid-1980s, when I started to manage money in Pacific Basin markets.
+My point of view began to change in the mid-1980s, when I started to manage money in Pacific Basin markets.
 I was immediately attracted to mid-cap industrials in Hong Kong that were trading at single digit price-earnings multiples, despite having enormous growth potential stemming from their roots in the mainland.
-After a few years of this, I realized I’d shifted from focusing on the multiples to the potential for explosive growth–I’d become a growth stock investor.
+After a few years of this, I realized I’d shifted from focusing on the low multiples to the potential for explosive growth not yet recognized by stock market investors.
+I’d become a growth stock investor.

 stocks, bonds, cash–my view of what they are and how they relate